dotnet/docs/docs/framework/wcf/synchronous-and-asynchronous-operations.md

 -   Use an asynchronous approach in a client or calling application in the following cases:

--   If you are invoking operations from a middle-tier application. ([!INCLUDE[crabout](../../../includes/crabout-md.md)] such scenarios, see [Middle-Tier Client Applications](../../../docs/framework/wcf/feature-details/middle-tier-client-applications.md).)
+-   If you are invoking operations from a middle-tier application.
+(For more information about such scenarios, see [Middle-Tier Client Applications](../../../docs/framework/wcf/feature-details/middle-tier-client-applications.md).)

 -   If you are invoking operations within an ASP.NET page, use asynchronous pages.